 ECT is a treatment for a small number of

 severe mental illnesses.
-It was originally developed in the 1930s
+It was developed in the 1930s and was used

 conditions.
-It is now clear that ECT should only be used in a
+It is now only used for fewer, more serious

-current through the brain to produce an epileptic fit – hence the name,
+brain to produce an epileptic fit – hence the name,

 electro-convulsive.
-On the face of it, this sounds bizarre.
+On the face of it, this sounds odd.
+The idea

-that, in the days before there was any kind of effective medication, some people with depression or schizophrenia, and who
+developed in the days before effective medication.
+Doctors noticed

+that some people with depression or schizophrenia, who also had

-Research suggests that the effect is due to the fit rather than the
+effect is due to the fit rather than the electrical current.

 It is now used less often.
 Between 1985 and